Health Library Explorer

 In vitro fertilization (IVF)

 During IVF, sperm and egg are combined outside the body in a lab.
-There are 4 main steps in this process:
+There are four main steps in this process:

 • Medicine is used to stimulate the ovaries.
 This helps them develop multiple mature eggs.